 - Sets clear expectations (stay still, don't talk)

-Use this checklist before every ECG to ensure proper lead placement for ECG accuracy:
+Use this checklist before every ECG to support proper lead placement and accuracy:

 ✓ Pre-ECG Preparation Checklist